|

 trading links between the Nile River valley and the Mediterranean

+island cultures.
 The time frame for these seafaring links dates

 to at least 2000 years before the immigration of Abraham from Ur